nedix/kcachegrind-container/README.md

 ### PHP

-View performance metrics of PHP applications using Xdebug as the profiling tool.
+Gain performance insights of PHP applications using Xdebug as the profiling tool.

 **1. Download the Docker Compose manifest to your project directory**